conor-deegan/personal-website/posts/qc-grovers.md

 \
 \
 Once you have the oracle, Grover’s algorithm applies a sequence of steps often called “Grover iterations.”
 Each iteration does two main things:
+\
+\
-1. Phase Flip with the Oracle: You apply the oracle to the current superposition.
+Step 1 - Phase Flip with the Oracle: You apply the oracle to the current superposition.
 This changes the sign of the amplitude associated with the target state, leaving all other states unchanged.
+\
+\
-2. Invert About the Mean (Diffusion Step): Next, you perform a “diffusion” or “inversion about the average” step.
+Step 2 - Invert About the Mean (Diffusion Step): Next, you perform a “diffusion” or “inversion about the average” step.
 This operation effectively takes the new amplitudes and reflects them about their average value.
 You can think of this as a geometric transformation on the amplitudes, pulling the target state’s amplitude upward while pushing the others downward.
 \
 \
 The combination of these two steps is critical.
 Initially, all states have equal amplitude.
 After one iteration, the target state’s amplitude becomes slightly larger in magnitude than the others.
 After two iterations, it grows a bit more.
 With each Grover iteration, the amplitude of the correct solution gets steadily “amplified,” while the others get diminished.